Cats

 Massachusetts

-Verification is required that they do not have any wild parentage for at least three generations.
+It is legal to own F4 and later-generation Bengals in Massachusetts.
+Ownership of Bengal cats is permissible, provided they do not have any wild parentage for at least three generations.

 Iowa